-Penang is a world-renowned exotic holiday destination, which means there’s an overwhelming amount of places to stay and areas to choose from.
+Penang is a world-renowned exotic holiday destination, which means there’s an overwhelming amount of places and areas to stay in.
 Whether you’re into the hustle and bustle of city living or prefer to rough it in a small fishing village, Penang is sure to have something to suit your taste.

 George Town is the capital city and our first recommendation for where to stay in Penang.
 It has been named one of the most interesting and colorful cities in all of Malaysia, it’s no wonder it made the top of our list.

 The city has a charm like no other.
 Walking down the streets you’ll see an eclectic mix of colonial buildings, Chinese storefronts, and ornate mosques.
 You can indulge in top-class street food and delicious coffee while exploring its many landmarks.

 Bayan Lepas is situated on Penang island, just an express route away from George Town.
 It’s a highly affordable option that still gives you easy access to Penang attractions.
 The area was started as an agricultural village and has now become the industrial hub of Penang.

 However, it is more than just a charming village and is now home to some incredible Penang points of interest.
 So if you’re spending more than two days in Penang, consider adding this area to your Penang itinerary.

 Best Hostel in Penang – House of Journey